amiller8045/osTicket-Config/README.md

-Configure Teams
+4) Configure Teams

 Teams are groups of people from different departments that come together to handle various aspects of a business function.

-Admin Panel -> Agents -> Teams (Pull Agents from different Departments)
+Admin Panel -> Agents -> Teams

+We will pull Agents from different Departments later.

+Click Teams and Add New Team

 ![Teams](https://github.com/user-attachments/assets/e24b3f4a-b777-4e81-aa3b-439942c71db9)